l3l3jones/group2_project_git/README.md

 #### __First Time Visitor__

-As a first time user of the site I want to be able to:
+As a first time user of the site we want to be able to:

 * Search for movie recommendations based on genre.
 * Search for movie recommendations based on decade released.